ThatCoolCoder/spall/README.md

 The `styles/` dir of a projects holds scoped CSS for elements.
 Code in `styles/Button.css` will only apply to markup in `elements/Button.spall` or `pages/Button.Spall`.

-When an app is built, files are created in the `build/` directory, which can then be used in a regular server like Apache.
+When an app is built, files are created in the `build/` directory, which can then be used served by `spallserve` (see section on the spall executable).

 The `spallcomp/runtime/` dir of the repo contains the stuff that runs in the browser.
 It contains multiple files which are bundled into the Rust executable and built using a custom import system.
 See inside one of the files to see how to import other files. `build.rs` makes the project rebuild if these are changed.

+#### Spall executable

-Spall is structured as a single executable with multiple subcommands such as `build, serve, run`.
+Spall is structured as a single executable with multiple subcommands.
 In terms of code, this means a single binary project and a local library (like `spallcomp`) corresponding to every major subcommand.
+List of subcommands:

+- `build` - compile a spall project
+- `serve` - serve that compiled project
+- `run` - easier way to build then serve a project (intended for development)
+- `init` - Work in progress to initialize a template project in a given directory.

+For more information on subcommands run `spall --help` and `spall [SUBCOMMAND] --help`.

 #### .spall markup format